rushdishams/rushdishams.github.io/index.md

 if you are a student who is not teaching in class, feel free to use the materials without any acknowledgements.

-if you are visiting this website, then most probably i won't add you on facebook. instead, let's get connected on [linked in](https://www.linkedin.com/in/rushdishams/).

 ### machine_learning / technology_tutorials